LLNL/sundials/doc/cvodes/guide/source/Introduction.rst

 requirements, in that the number of workspace vectors they require is fixed, while that number for GMRES depends on the desired Krylov subspace size.
-FGMRES has an advantage in that it is designed to support preconditioners that vary between iterations (e.g. iterative methods).
+FGMRES has an advantage in that it is designed to support preconditioners that vary between iterations (e.g., iterative methods).
 PCG exhibits rapid convergence and minimal workspace vectors, but only works for symmetric linear systems.

 In the process of translating the VODE and VODPK algorithms into C, the overall